Accounting Schools in Oklahoma

-- There are 44 colleges and universities with accounting degree programs in Oklahoma.
+- There are 42 not-for-profit colleges and universities with accounting degree programs in Oklahoma.1

-- 9 schools offer a master’s or advanced degree in accounting.
+- 10 not-for-profit schools offer a master’s or advanced degree in accounting.1

-- Highest graduation rate*: University of Oklahoma-Norman 68% and University of Tulsa 68%1
+- Highest graduation rate*: University of Tulsa, 68%1

-- Highest transfer-out rate*: Oklahoma State University-Oklahoma City 39%1
+- Highest transfer-out rate*: Rogers State University, 32%1

-- Lowest net price per year*: Oklahoma Panhandle State University $6,7181
+- Lowest net price per year*: Oklahoma State University-Oklahoma City, $5,9461

 - Annual undergraduate tuition range for accounting programs in Oklahoma: $5,704-$31,5512